Skip to main content

 Criterion (i): Masterpiece of human creative genius

 The Kukulcán Pyramid represents a masterpiece of Mayan-Toltec creative genius through its astronomical precision and architectural perfection.
-The structure demonstrates extraordinary engineering solving complex geometric calculations whilst creating the serpent shadow phenomenon during equinoxes, establishing unprecedented achievements in pre-Columbian architecture.
+The structure demonstrates extraordinary engineering solving complex geometric calculations while creating the serpent shadow phenomenon during equinoxes, establishing unprecedented achievements in pre-Columbian architecture.

 II